 Mule deer have large ears that move constantly and independently, from whence they get their name, "Mule" or "Burro Deer."
 They do not run as other deer, but have a peculiar and distinctive bounding leap (stotting) over distances up to 8 yards, with all 4 feet coming down together.
 In this fashion, they can reach a speed of 45 m.p.h. for short periods.

 This stocky deer with sturdy legs is 4 to 6-1/2 feet in length and 3 to 3-1/2 feet high at the shoulder.
-During the summer, the coat on its upper body is yellow- or reddish-brown, while in winter more gray.
+During the summer, the coat on its upper body is yellow- or reddish-brown, while in winter it becomes more gray.
 The throat patch, rump patch, inside ears and inside legs are white with lower portions running cream to tan.
-A dark V-shaped mark, extending from a point between the eyes upward and laterally is characteristic of all Mule Deer but is more conspicuous in males.
+A dark V-shaped mark, extending from a point between the eyes upward and laterally, is characteristic of all mule deer but is more conspicuous in males.

 Males are larger than females.
 The bucks' antlers, which start growth in spring and are shed around December each year, are high and branch forward, forking equally into 2 tines with a spread up to 4 feet.